-A binding mediation is a negotiation between two or more adverse parties with a neutral party acting as a mediator.
+A mediation is a negotiation between two or more adverse parties with a neutral party acting as a mediator.
 Often retired judges act as mediators.
-The plaintiff and defendant enter the negotiation with the judge acting as a go between and the parties try to reach a settlement.
+The plaintiff and defendant enter a negotiation setting with a judge or other neutral acting as a go-between.
+There, the parties try to reach a settlement.

 An arbitration is a hearing where an arbitrator, or panel of arbitrators, act as judge and jury.
-The arbitrator(s) hears testimony and looks at evidence, and then makes a finding for the plaintiff or the defendant.
+The arbitrator(s) hears testimony and looks at evidence.
+The rules of evidence are typically somewhat relaxed, depending on the rules agreed upon by the parties.
+The arbitrator then makes a finding for the plaintiff or the defendant.

-Further, insurance companies can limit their exposure.
-Mediations and arbitrations have high/low dollar limits which are predetermined by the parties.
+Further, insurance companies can use a mediation or arbitration to limit its exposure.
+Mediations and arbitrations often have high-low award limits which are predetermined by the parties.

-If the arbitrator comes back with an award of $120,000, the plaintiff can only be awarded the high figure of $100,000.
-But, if the judge finds the defendant not guilty, the plaintiff still receives the low figure of $25,000.
+If the arbitrator comes back with an award of $500,000, the plaintiff can only be awarded the high figure of $300,000.
+But, if the judge finds the defendant not guilty, the plaintiff still receives the low figure of $100,000.
 Both sides have limited their risk by agreeing upon a high and low dollar amount.

-Motor vehicle insurance policies call for binding arbitration on uninsured and underinsured motorist claims (UM claims) if a settlement cannot be agreed upon by the parties.
+Auto insurance policies in Illinois typically call for binding arbitration for uninsured and underinsured motorist claims (UM and UIM claims) if a settlement cannot be reached by the parties.
 The high would be the limits of the insurance policy and the low would be zero, unless the parties agree to some other figure.
-If an accident has left you injured, we are standing by 24 hours a day, seven days a week to take your call locally at (312) 924-7575 or toll free at (855) LAW-CHICAGO (529-2442).
-We offer a free case consultation to all injury victims without any obligation on the part of the person who was injured.
-Do not wait if you have been injured – call us now and let us help you.

 A Chicago Mediation & Arbitration Lawyer Can Help